 A settlement agreement will only become binding if you and your employer sign it, after you have received independent legal advice on it, usually by a qualified solicitor.

-Due to the cost to both parties of tribunal proceedings, and the uncertainty of outcomes, settlement agreements have become commonplace and are a route to agreeing a fast, certain and amicable method of settling claims.
+Due to the cost to both parties of Employment Tribunal proceedings, and the uncertainty of outcomes, settlement agreements have become commonplace and are a route to agreeing a fast, certain and amicable method of settling claims.

-Ordinarily, during the protected conversation, the employer will make an offer to terminate the employment under the terms of a Settlement Agreement and provide a copy of the draft agreement.
+Ordinarily, during the protected conversation, the employer will make an offer to terminate the employment under the terms of a settlement agreement and provide a copy of the draft settlement agreement.

-The legal provisions which cover the validity of Settlement Agreements state that to be binding the employee must have independent legal advice.
+The legal provisions which cover the validity of settlement agreements state that to be binding the employee must have taken independent legal advice.
 This is to protect the employee, as without legal advice on what can be a legally complex document, the employee might give up a very valuable claim, or could be agreeing to terms which are very detrimental to them.

 Normally, the legal adviser will be a solicitor.
 The solicitor will be required to provide a declaration to state that they have given advice to the employee.
 All such advisers must have professional indemnity insurance to provide the advice, which Smith Partnership have in place.